khawaja-ammar/portfolio/README.md

 # Portfolio Website

-This is my personal portfolio website meant to show of my skills and experiences
+This is my personal portfolio website meant to show of my skills and experiences as well as maintain a blog potentially

 ## About this website

 - Astro Framework (SSG)
-- Pure Javascript (no frameworks for best performance)
+- Pure Javascript (Typescript) => no frameworks for best performance
 - Tailwindcss
 - SEO optimized

 ## Build

-Use PNPM to build
+Used PNPM to build